SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql-server.md

 ## Installing Microsoft SQL Server Monitors

 This section provides instructions for installing the Microsoft SQL Server App, as well as examples of each of the App dashboards.
-These instructions assume you have already set up collection as described in the [Collect Logs and Metrics for the Microsoft SQL Server](#Collect-Logs-for-the-Microsoft-SQL-Server-App) App page.
+These instructions assume you have already set up collection as described in [Collecting Logs and Metrics for the Microsoft SQL Server](#collecting-logs-and-metrics-for-the-microsoft-sql-server-app).

 ### Pre-Packaged Alerts